• Wed. Dec 24th, 2025

 • Check if any non-European guests require visas to visit Cyprus.

-AKAMAS PROVES ONE OF THE MOST POPULAR WEDDING VENUES
+AKAMAS TOPS THE MOST POPULAR WEDDING VENUE LIST

-With couples from all over the world now choosing to hold their wedding ceremony in Cyprus, the island in the sun, is now proving more popular than ever as a venue for all types of wedding ceremonies.
-The island has become a firm choice with couples from all walks of life who want an ideal setting for their special day.
+couples from all over the world are now choosing to hold their wedding ceremony in Cyprus.
+This is making the island in the sun more popular than ever as a venue for all types of wedding ceremonies.
+Cyprus has become a firm and popular choice with couples from all walks of life who want an ideal setting for their special day.
 This is further highlighted by the fact that Cyprus has become a popular choice for those not only wanting to exchange, but also to renew their vows.

 With this in mind, Cyprus is now catering for several different types of weddings throughout the year.
 These include several small, bespoke civil weddings that are usually held between March and November.
 Although there are several venues available in different locations, the majority of couples are choosing the Akamas region of Paphos to provide their perfect setting.